csound-flossmanual/csound-floss/book/03-a-initialization-and-performance-pass.md

 typical behaviour of a loop.
 The loop has not been set explicitely, but works implicitely because of the continuous recalculation of all k-variables.
-So we can also speak about the k-cycles as an implicit (and time-triggered) k-loop.[^7]  Try changing the ksmps value from 4410 to 8820 and to 2205 and observe the difference.
+So we can also speak about the k-cycles as an implicit (and time-triggered) k-loop.^[This must not be confused with a \'real\' k-loop where inside one single k-cycle a loop is performed.
+See chapter 03C (section Loops) for examples.]
+Try changing the ksmps value from 4410 to 8820 and to 2205 and observe the difference.

 The next example reads the incrementation of *kCount* as rising frequency.
 The first instrument, called Rise, sets the k-rate frequency *kFreq* to the initial value of 100 Hz, and then adds 10 Hz in every new k-cycle.
 As ksmps=441, one k-cycle takes 1/100 second to perform.
 So in 3 seconds, the frequency rises from 100 to 3100 Hz.
-At the last k-cycle, the final frequency value is printed out.[^8]  - The second instrument, Partials, increments the counter by one for each k-cycle, but only sets this as new frequency for every 100 steps.
-So the frequency stays at 100 Hz for one second, then at 200 Hz for one second, and so on.
+At the last k-cycle, the final frequency value is printed out.^[The value is 3110 instead of 3100 because it has already been incremented by 10.]
+The second instrument, Partials, increments the counter by one for each k-cycle, but only sets this as new frequency for every 100 steps.
+So the frequency stays at 100Hz for one second, then at 200 Hz for one second, and so on.
 As the resulting frequencies are in the ratio 1 : 2 : 3 ..., we hear partials based on a 100 Hz fundamental, from the first partial up to the 31st.
 The opcode printk2 prints out the frequency value whenever it has changed.